Skip to main content

 Contact Dean Larkin for Exceptional Mid-Century and Contemporary Design in California

 The Yucca Valley Faith project and its sister projects are underway, so stay tuned for more information as they progress.
-Dean Larkin Design was established in Los Angeles in 1999 and this modern architecture firm maximizes the intrinsic potential of a location while meeting each client’s specific needs.
+Dean Larkin Design was established in Los Angeles in 1999 and this architectural design company maximizes the intrinsic potential of a location while meeting each client’s specific needs.
 Dean Larkin is very familiar with both historical and contemporary design in the entire Los Angeles area, and the firm endeavors to achieve a complexity that is multi-layered with an effortless elegance.
 For a design that is modern and innovative, unlocks your location’s innate potential by making specific use of light, views and more, and uniquely designed for the way you live, contact Dean Larkin for a consultation.